keertanavc/archive/yelp_survival_project.md

 **Models:**
 The main model used in the study is a Cox proportional hazards model.
-This is a survival model that model time to event, in our case failure of restaurant.
+This is a survival model that models the time to event, in our case the failure of the restaurant.

 **Findings:**
 - Improvement in neighbor performance (footfall and ratings) was detrimental to a restaurant’s survival